WAR & REMEMBRANCE

 And that is how I met Nike (the Badger) and Hera (the Wildcat).
 I had no idea where I was pulling these names from, but they too were missing their memories, smelling of saltwater, and possessed of strange abilities.
 They were not the last we were to meet that shared such distinction.

 Just outside the mountain’s main entrance, we were set upon by a host of several dozen aged Hare Warriors.
-Things did not go well for the Hares and it took all of my ability to restrain my new companions to keep them from killing the chronologically blessed old timers, but not before all of them had sustained injuries ranging from simple concussion all the way up to compound fractures.
+Things did not go well for the Hares and it took all of my ability to restrain my new companions, keeping them from killing the chronologically blessed old timers, but not before all of them had sustained injuries ranging from simple concussion all the way up to compound fractures.

 With great difficulty, I convinced the least injured of the Hares to limp back inside and fetch their leader, while I tended the hostages / my patients.
 Aegis discovered that she could see inside their flesh and somehow place that information upon my eyes so that I could see it but none else could.
 Setting bones was thus as simple as writing in ink without a pen, for the blood within these Hares responded to my commands as well.
 Indeed, the more I focused, the more I found I could manipulate their wounds to repair or restore flesh as well.

-Nike, our Badger spoke with Lord Stonepaw (who was also a Badger) and, as best I could make out, explained about the coming fleet and how we’d come to see if the people of the Mountain were worthy of our assistance.
+Nike, our Badger spoke with Lord Stonepaw and, as best I could make out, explained about the coming fleet and how we’d come to see if the people of the Mountain were worthy of our assistance.
 The Old Badger took some umbrage at that, but Nike was able to subdue him with relative ease… and then sit on him until his rage passed.

 I spoke to the gathering of Hares and Badger, speaking slowly, clearly, and loudly so they could understand me as clearly as possible.
 “We.
 Are.
 Not.
 Here.
 To.
 Fight.
 You.
 We.
 Will.
 Help.
 You.
 Fight.
 The.
 Ship.
 People.
 If.
 They.
 Attack.
 We.
 Bring.
 Cheese.
 And.
 Our.
 Strength.
 If.
 You.
 Offer.
 Us.
 Hospitality.
 We.
 Shall.
 Pay.
 It.
 Back.
 Tenfold.”